-Fed up of not seeing the results you want following all your hard work in the gym?
+Fed up of not seeing the results you want following all your hard work training at home?

 Tried to focus on nutrition but been left feeling frustrated with your efforts?

-Here’s SPC’s guide to finding the right nutrition plan for you.
+Here’s SPC’s guide to finding the right nutrition plan for you during lockdown.

 Many of us have experienced one of these situations before; you see a photo that a friend posted on Facebook or you’ve used one of those dressing rooms with three-way mirrors.
 Guess what?
 It showed you parts of your body that you you hadn’t quite seen that angle before.